K-Usman/Big-Data-Systems/README.md

 # Big-Data-Systems
-Repository for exercises on Big Data for Philip University.
+Repository for exercises on Big Data for Philips University Marburg.